-In November 2005, preceding his retirement from the bench, Chief Justice I. Beverly Lake, by order of the state Supreme Court, established the North Carolina Equal Access to Justice Commission, making North Carolina the 19th state to establish such an entity.
-The mission of the Commission is to expand access to civil legal representation for people of low income and modest means in North Carolina.
+In November 2005, the North Carolina Equal Access to Justice Commission was founded to expand access to the civil justice system for people of low income and modest means in North Carolina.

 A primary function of the Commission is to convene stakeholders to increase access to justice.
 Chaired by Cheri Beasley, Chief Justice of the Supreme Court of North Carolina, the Commission’s 30 members include representatives from: the judicial, legislative, and executive branches; North Carolina State Bar and voluntary legal associations; legal aid organizations; law schools; and the philanthropic and business communities.